 Laung, also called Cloves, are the dried flowers of a clove tree.
 They originated on the Spice Islands near China and expanded throughout Europe and Asia as a significant feature of local cuisine in the late Middle Ages.
-Cloves are still a popular spice today, adding a unique flavor to various meals.
-They also provide several impressive health benefits.

 Cloves are also high in the following nutrients: